Dwebs911/dwebs911.github.io/index.md

 ### High-school Diploma
 2012 - 2016 / Dakota Collegiate

+### Certificate of Completion Accessible Doccuments: Word, PowerPoint, & Acrobat
+February 2022 - WebAim

 ---

 ## Work History

+### June 2021 - April 2021 / Research Assistant - Government of Manitoba Mabitoba Accessibility Office
+- Created MAO Event Transcripts & Editing Related Videos
+- Used web technologies such as HTML, CSS, and JavaScript to create, update, and maintained MAO Webpages.
+- Analysis of the MAO website and Design reccomendations.

 ### August 2020 - September 2020 / Web Developer - Government of Manitoba
 - Used web technologies such as HTML, CSS, and JavaScript to create a dynamic software catalog.